serpapi/google-search-results-golang/README.md

 This example runs a search about "coffee" using your secret api key.

 The SerpApi service (backend)
- - searches on Google using the client: q = "coffee"
+ - searches on Google using the search: q = "coffee"
  - parses the messy HTML responses
  - return a standardizes JSON response
  - Format the request